Review and sign transactions from a single secure screen with Ledger Flex™

 Why Do You Need a Cold Wallet?

 As you know, an offline private key is the only way to secure yourself against hacks and malware.
-But there are some risks even offline keys cannot protect you from.
+But there are some risks that even offline keys cannot protect you from.

 Using dApps and Web3 usually means interacting with smart contracts.
 And whenever you interact with a smart contract, you expose your crypto wallet to the conditions of that contract.
 If you make a mistake – i.e., if you don’t read the conditions properly or sign something you don’t quite understand – you’re effectively opening the door to the contents of your wallet.